B2 ~ A5 (2 octaves & 5 notes)

 Above F#4, his mixed voice becomes tighter and more shouty.
 He tends to sound really squeezed and his voice becomes a lot thinner in quality.
 His overall support is not present above F#4, where he attempts to overcompensate for the lack of support by putting tension in his throat and pushing his voice out with more air pressure.
 The result is that he generally strains his voice anywhere above F#4, as heard by the G4’s in “Wait For You“, “야하게 입지마“, G#4’s in “나와 같은 차를 마시고“, “조금만“, “瞳を閉じて“, A4’s in “예뻐“, “생일 축하해요“, Bb4’s in “All Force One“, “사랑 없는 사랑“, “FACE“, B4’s in “When I Was Your Man“, “여보세요“, C5’s in “Beautiful Ghost” and D5’s in “여왕의 기사.”

 His upper register consists of a falsetto.
 He’s never been able to show the ability to connect his vocal cords properly to produce the right amount of balance of his cricothyroid muscles and thyroarytenoid muscles in order to produce a connected head voice.
 Thus only singing in his falsetto.
 This is by far his least explored register, where many times he sings higher in his mix than he does in his falsetto.
 The few times he’s sung with his falsetto, he’s shown good control of his sense of pitch and his transitions are often relatively smooth, as heard in “너네 누나 소개시켜줘“, “사랑없는 사랑” and “All Force One.”
 Although at times his transitions can show a very noticeable drop in volume and projection, as heard with the C#5 in “조금만.”
+His highest known note in falsetto is an A5 in a high note battle on Weekly Idol.

 In terms of his overall technique, Baekho is a consistent vocalist within his supported range.
 His connection between proper breath support and staying relaxed in his throat is quite consistent, although not fully developed.
 He is yet to explore the full extent of breathing deeper into his diaphragm, which causes him to not develop his voice more than he’s done so far.
 With that said, he also has a pretty clean sense of placement and doesn’t often place his voice in his nose.
 Even so, he’s still unable to place his voice forward in his mask with an opened enough throat to produce resonance.
 He’s mostly quite clear in his projection and his sense of dynamics is sensitive to each he sings.
 However his lack of control of his mixed voice and other registers cause him to be unable to produce a wider variety of dynamic changes outside his supported range.